groupon/testium/README.md

   # Path to selenium jar.
   # `null` means "use testium built-in".
   # Using the testium built-in binaries requires you to run
-  # `testium --download-selenium` before running your tests.
+  # `./node_modules/.bin/testium --download-selenium` before running your tests.
   jar: null
   # Path to chromedriver.
   # `null` means "use testium built-in", see `jar` above.